Online Causal Inference for Advertising in Real-Time Bidding Auctions

 \subsection{Related literature}

-Our paper lies at the intersection of three broad fields of study: the literature on online learning in ad-auctions, the literature on experimentation in digital advertising, and the literature on causal inference with bandits.
-Given that each of these streams of literature is mature, we discuss only the most related papers for brevity, and the reader is referred to some of the cited papers for further reading.
+Our paper lies at the intersection of three fields of study: online learning in ad auctions, experimentation in digital advertising, and causal inference with MABs.
+Since these streams of literature are mature, we only discuss the studies to which ours is most closely related.